SYSC-4907-Group-51/backend/tracker/README.md

 Case                                           | Status Code      | Body
 -----------------------------------------------|------------------|------------------------------------------
 Unauthorized                                   | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}`
-User's Fitbit authorization is no longer valid | 403 FORBIDDEN | `{"details": "User is no longer authorized"}` A retrieving task is already queued            | 403 FORBIDDEN | `{"details": "A retreiving task is already waiting or running."}`
+User's Fitbit authorization is no longer valid | 403 FORBIDDEN | `{"detail": "User is no longer authorized"}` A retrieving task is already queued            | 403 FORBIDDEN | `{"detail": "A retreiving task is already waiting or running."}`

 ## /delete